 Macrium Reflect creates File and Folder backups as well as disk images including cloning complete disks.
-The Macrium Reflect Server Plus for Exchange and SQL (see page 271) version adds MS Exchange and MS SQL Server backup capabilities to this.
+The Macrium Reflect Server Plus (see page 305) version adds MS Exchange and MS SQL Server backup capabilities to this.

 A File and Folder backup is a useful way to backup your working files, personal files and precious data.
 Unlike other backup solutions Macrium Reflect can backup open and locked files by using Microsoft Volume Shadow copy Service (VSS).
 You can backup your Documents folder and save the backup configuration as an XML file for easy rerunning and scheduling.